Bosonic and fermionic Gaussian states from K\"ahler structures: Conventions and notation

 The formalism is suitable to conveniently keep track of tensors built on a vector space.
 Given a finite dimensional real vector space $V$ with dual $V^*$, a $(r,s)$-tensor $T$ is a linear map

 In particular, a $(1,0)$-tensor is a vector, a $(0,1)$-tensor is a dual vector and a $(1,1)$-tensor is a linear map.
-To keep track of the type of tensor, abstract index notation refers to the $(r,s)$-tensor $T$ as $T^{a_1\cdots a_r}{}_{b_1\cdots b_s}$, \ie we assign $r$ upper indices and $s$ lower indices.
-Typically, we choose the indices from some alphabet to indicate which vector space, we are referring to.
+Moreover, a symplectic form, a metric (\ie an inner product) and their respective duals are $(2,0)$ or $(0,2)$ tensors.\footnote{Note that symplectic form $\Omega$ and metric $G$ act on the dual phasespace $V^*$.} To keep track of the type of tensor, abstract index notation refers to the $(r,s)$-tensor $T$ as $T^{a_1\cdots a_r}{}_{b_1\cdots b_s}$, \ie we assign $r$ upper indices and $s$ lower indices.
+Typically, one chooses the indices from some alphabet to indicate which vector space, we are referring to.
 For the classical phase space $V$ and its dual $V^*$, we use consistently Latin letters $a,b,c$.

-The key advantage of abstract index notation in the context of variational manifolds is that it helps us to keep track of what types of tensors, we are dealing with and which contractions are allowed.
-Apart from vectors $X^a$ and dual vectors $w_a$, we are mostly dealing with tensors that have two indices, namely linear maps $J^a{}_b$, bilinear forms $g_{ab}$ and dual bilinear forms $\Omega^{ab}$
+The key advantage of abstract index notation in the context of the classical phasespace is that it helps us to keep track of what types of tensors, we are dealing with and which contractions are allowed.
+Apart from vectors $X^a$ and dual vectors $w_a$, we are mostly dealing with tensors that have two indices, namely linear maps $J^a{}_b$, bilinear forms $G^{ab}$ (on $V^*$) and their inverses $g_{ab}$.

+Tensors with two indices can be naturally represented as matrices, which is particularly useful for numerical evaluation.
+However, when representing a tensor as a matrix, the index position (up or down) is lost and so one needs to be carefully keep track of which indices can be contracted, \ie which type of matrices can be multiplied.
+This problem does not arise if there is a fixed metric $G$ (with inverse $g$), such that we can require all tensors to be represented in an orthonormal basis, such that $G\equiv g\equiv \id$.
+While this could be done for fermions (where $G$ is indeed fixed), it does not work for bosons where $G$ is a dynamical state-dependent object.
+Moreover, we believe that making $G$ and $\Omega$ explicit throughout the manuscript highlights their role in the defining the respective tensors.

-In the present paper, we often deal with linear maps and bilinear form, \ie tensors that have two indices.
-They are naturally represented as matrices, in particular, for numerical evaluation.
-For convenience, we will also use the notation, where tensors with suppressed indices are implied to be contracted, just as standard matrix multiplication works.
+For tensors with two indices, it is therefore convenient to use a shorthand notation, where adjacent tensors with suppressed indices are implied to be contracted, just as standard matrix multiplication works.
 Obviously, this means that only such expressions are allowed where the adjacent indices are given by one upper and one lower index.
+This notation is particularly useful for numerical implementation.